joneshu2/strongmind/README.md

 ## Instructions
 Detailed instructions on how to build, run, and test locally.

+### Before You Get Started
+- pizza-app is the top level directory for running the containerized application
+- Other directories at this level are for configuration and independent projects

 ### Build Locally
 Instructions on how to build locally: